fommil/fpmortals/manuscript/complete.md

 ~~~~~~~~

 A> `<*>` is the Advanced TIE Fighter, as flown by Darth Vader.
 Appropriate since it
 A> looks like an angry parent.
+Or a sad Pikachu.

 It is worth taking a moment to consider what that means for a simple data
 structure like `Option[A]`, having the following implementation of `.ap`